John Tejada

 John Tejada (born 21 April 1974) is an Austrian-born American electronic music producer and composer.
 Tejada's output of music began in 1994, including four albums for Kompakt, plus releases on Pokerflat, Cocoon, Plug Research, Seventh City, Playhouse, Defected, and his own label of 22 years, Palette Recordings.

 Early life

-Tejada was born on 21 April 1974 in Vienna, Austria, and moved to Los Angeles in 1982 with his parents, both classically trained professional musicians.
-After learning the piano at age 4 and drums at age 8, Tejada was introduced to hip-hop music, and at age 12 received his first turntable and mixer.
+Tejada was born on 21 April 1974 in Vienna, Austria, and moved to Los Angeles, United States, in 1982 with his parents, both classically trained professional musicians.
+After learning the piano at the age of four and drums at the age of eight, Tejada was introduced to hip-hop music, and aged 12 received his first turntable and mixer.
 His first gig was that same year, when he began DJing the school dances.
 By 1991, he was already creating his own recordings, and in 1994 he released a single with Arian Leviste.

 Disc jockey career

 Tejada began traveling internationally in 1997 to showcase his DJing skills around the globe.
 He has traveled to more than 25 countries and performed live at clubs and festivals around the world, including the Detroit Electronic Music Festival (aka Movement), Sónar (in Spain and Tokyo), Decibel Festival (Seattle), Dance Valley (Netherlands), Sync Festival (Greece), Mutek (Montreal and Mexico), as well as internationally known spaces such as Berghain (Berlin), Fabric (London), Yellow (Tokyo), Rex Club (Paris), Output (NYC), Dekmantel (Amsterdam), Guggenheim (Bilbao), The Dorothy Chandler Pavilion (Los Angeles), and twice at Walt Disney Concert Hall in Los Angeles.